todd-a-jacobs/s5/README.md

     # Change to the new directory.
     cd /path/to/slideshow

-    # Rename the template so that your web server can find it
-    # automatically.
-    mv s5-blank.html index.html

     # Edit the slideshow.
 Remember to remove any boilerplate in the
     # template.
     vim index.html